postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 | Manage workspace roles | &#x2714; | | |
 | Manage workspace visibility | &#x2714;&ast; | | |

-&ast; On Professional and Enterprise plans, workspace admins must request to change a workspace's visibility to public.
+&ast; On Professional and Enterprise plans, an Admin for a workspace must request to change its visibility to public.
 This request will go to the [Community Manager](#team-roles).
-On Basic and Free plans, or if a team has no Community Manager assigned, workspace admins can control visibility.
+On Basic and Free plans, or if a team has no Community Manager assigned, an Admin for a workspace can control its visibility.

 ## Element-based roles